lawrennd/old_talks/_ml/includes/not-useful-model.md

 \subsubsection{Uncertainty in Parameters}

-\notes{If the parameters are badly determined, then small fluctuations in the data set lead to larger fluctuations in prediction.
+\notes{When parameters are badly determined, we expect high variance.
+So, small fluctuations in the data set should lead to larger fluctuations in prediction.
 One approach to this problem is to build models in which the parameters are well determined.
 For the independence across data points case, this involves having many observations (large $\numData$) relative to the number of parameters